December 8, 2024

 To further drive this concept home let me highlight what we experienced during the summer of 2021.
 We live in a rural part of Colorado, near Colorado Springs.
 A forest fire broke out about 3 miles from our home.
 High winds and extreme drought made things quite dangerous.
 To further complicate things, the fire was located in an area which has very little cell phone coverage.
 How did I communicate with my family?
 Since cell phones were useless we used ham radios and GMRS radios.
 The same radios I use in the backcountry.

 Let’s switch gears a bit – I mentioned GMRS radios.
 So, what is a GMRS radio?
 GMRS stands for General Mobile Radio Service.
 These are the blister pack radios you see at Bass Pro, Walmart, etc. Note that these are different from FRS radios (well, sort of, Family Radio Service).
 While FRS and GMRS radios share that same channel/frequency space the biggest difference is the power output allowed by the FCC.
-1/2 watt for FRS, up to 50 watts for GMRS.
+2 watts for FRS, up to 50 watts for GMRS.
 Since they share the same channel/frequency space FRS and GMRS radios can be used together.
 Another difference is that the use of FRS radios does not require a license, while a license is required for GMRS (although no test is req’d, the license is good for 10 years and it’s good for your entire family).
 The use of GMRS over FRS radios seems like a no-brainer.

 What’s a Repeater?